top of page

 Day 8: Austin and on to Eureka

 Austin is a small, dying mining town with a population of about 150 people.
-That said we were impressed by the efforts of Brandon and Sarah, some young hardworking people trying to build the town back up.
+That said we were impressed by the efforts of Brandon and Sarah, a couple of young, hardworking people trying to build the town back up.
 They own a hotel (Cozy Mountain) and restaurant (Grandmas) where we stayed and ate.
 Good luck Brandon and Sarah.
 I wish I had taken pictures of their places.
 Here are a few other Austin sites…

 I have been eating better than Bruce and Dave.